DanielY1783/te_ml/results/README.md

-## HERVs intersected with chromhmm enhancers using transcription factors as features.
+## Transposable Elements intersected with chromhmm enhancers using transcription factors as features.
-This part is incomplete because project moved to using sum of 6-mers instead of transcription factors as features.
-Extent of progress is that file for converting data to features matrix of transcription factors was created, but not run yet
+Use all transposable elements instead of HERVs subset, and use chromhmm definition of enhancers.
+Predict transposable element overlap with enhancers based on transcription factors as features.

 **2018_06_21_chromehmm_te**
 Reformatted version of intersection of transposable elements and transcription factors as intermediate data set.